Irish taxpayer potentially defrauded over RTE payments to Ryan Tubridy, TDs told

 Chief financial officer Richard Collins also said he believed there was “concealment” or “deception” in two 75,000 euro payments to Tubridy, which bumped his total annual fee up to 515,000 euro.

-Ireland’s public service broadcaster has been engulfed in crisis since it stated last week that it had under-reported star presenter Tubridy’s salary by a total of 345,000 (£298,000) euro over the period 2017 to 2022.
+Ireland’s public service broadcaster has been engulfed in crisis since it stated last week that it had under-reported star presenter Tubridy’s salary over the period 2017 to 2022 by amounts totalling 345,000 euro (or £298,000).

-Particular criticism has focused on RTE underwriting commercial payments to Tubridy worth 75,000 euro over five years.
+Particular criticism has focused on a commitment in 2020 that RTE would underwrite commercial payments due to Tubridy worth 75,000 euro over a five-year period.

 Tubridy, who had served as the host of The Late Late Show until May and presents a weekday radio programme, has said the responsibility rests with RTE, but admitted he should have questioned the accuracy of published figures on his salary.

-It was suggested during committee on Thursday that the undisclosed payments issue could have been raised with Tubridy before he announced his decision to step down from the role; Tubridy has previously denied this issue formed part of his decision to step down from the role.
+It was suggested during committee on Thursday that the undisclosed payments issue could have been raised with Tubridy before he announced his decision to step down from the role; Tubridy has previously denied this issue formed part of his decision to step down.

 Dee Forbes, who resigned as director general of RTE on Monday, has said she did not act contrary to advice in underwriting commercial fees to Tubridy during a May 2020 meeting with Tubridy’s agent, Noel Kelly.